HOW TO BUY ALCLAIR IN-EAR MONITORS

-The best way to select a custom monitor is to look over the different models and select the one that fits your needs and budget best.
+The best way to select a custom in ear monitor is to look over the different models and select the one that fits your needs and budget best.
 Here are some guidelines that might help:

 Everyday and Critical Listening

 Front of House or Studio Mixing

 If you are a musician that tours or plays large venues, look towards the Tour , RSM , Spire or RevX models.
 The Tour emphasizes the low end with a boost in the mid-high end to bring out vocal and instrument articulation and clarity.
 They are built to withstand the rigors of the touring life.
 The RSMs are incredibly balanced and have great headroom and lower distortion.
 Loud stages and performers needing to hear the whole spectrum equally will love the RSM monitor.
 For the ultimate stage monitor, the Spire will inspire you and give you balance that won’t run out of low end.
 The RevX is the professionals dream tool with everything you need for monitoring bliss – deep lows, crisp but not harsh highs and rich mids.

 If you are a guitar player, the Dual XBs bring out some of the low end of the instrument without sacrificing mids and highs.
 The Tour model is rugged and emphasizes the low end and mid-highs, great for cutting through on loud stages or in front of amplifiers.
 For players who want more mid-range clarity, the Reference is also a good choice.
 And there is always the Spire, which is an impeccable guitar players stage monitor.
 Need more clarity and headroom with loads of low end and silky upper end, then go RevX, it handles anything you can throw at it.

 Bass Player or Drummer